 Victoria Falls Travel Guide

-Ilala Lodge © Mister-E
+Ilala Lodge © Chris Eason

 Victoria Falls is one of nature's greatest spectacles, and one of the few attractions that exceeds even the wildest expectations of its visitors.
 The town itself, referred to locally simply as 'Vic Falls', straddles the banks of the Zambezi River, in Zimbabwe's Matabeleland North province.
-It is a pleasant place from which to base oneself, home to a number of hotels and lodges, a couple of good restaurants and some great bars to enjoy.
+It is a pleasant place to base oneself, home to a number of hotels and lodges, a couple of good restaurants, and some great bars to enjoy.

-Known as both an adventure centre and romantic getaway, there is an excellent selection of things to see and do in Victoria Falls, from a mist-soaked stroll to the viewpoints that run the length of the falls to adrenaline-packed activities like white-water rafting and bungee jumping.
+Known as both an adventure centre and romantic getaway, there is an excellent selection of things to see and do in Victoria Falls, from a mist-soaked stroll to the viewpoints that run the length of the falls to adrenaline-packed activities like whitewater rafting and bungee jumping.
 There are canoe trips, river cruises, safaris and fishing trips available in Vic Falls, as well as first-rate national parks to visit nearby.
 A day-trip across the border into Zambia is also well worth doing.
-Young children might enjoy the restored colonial-era steam train, which offers scenic day-tours around the Vic Falls area, including a 2-hour stop over the Victoria Falls bridge for breakfast.
+Young children might enjoy the restored colonial-era steam train, which offers scenic day-tours around the Vic Falls area, including a two-hour stop over the Victoria Falls bridge for breakfast.
 An elephant-back safari or 'elephant encounter' is a once-in-a-lifetime experience for little ones and adults alike.

 Become our Victoria Falls Travel Expert